tago-io/decoders/decoders/connector/mclimate/fan-coil-thermostat/description.md

-MClimate Fan Coil Thermostat (FCT) is a thermostat compatible with 2-pipe and 4-pipe Fan Coil Units with 4 SPST relays, 1 DPST dry relay and 0-10V input/output.
-It features a 4.2" e-ink display, digital temperature and humidity sensor, and 4 buttons.
+Fan Coil Thermostat LoRaWAN is a thermostat compatible with 2-pipe and 4-pipe Fan Coil Units with 4 SPST relays, 1 DPST dry relay and 0-10V input/output.